-(C) Depositions

-- (1) Depositions may be taken upon written motion and order, or by written consent of the parties, except that depositions of expert witnesses may be taken without an order upon agreement of the parties, provided the deposition is scheduled to occur no later than one (1) day prior to any hearing date.
-Expert testimony depositions may be scheduled after the hearing upon agreement of the parties or by order for good cause shown. - (2) Absent consent of the parties, permission to take a deposition of a party will be granted only when there is a specific showing: - (a) That a party who has been served with written interrogatories has failed to respond to the interrogatories; or - (b) That the responses to the written set of interrogatories are insufficient. - (3) A non-party witness may object to being deposed in writing to the requesting party within five (5) days of service of the subpoena. - (a) The subpoena must be accompanied by notice to the non-party deponent of the right to object in writing. - (b) If the non-party deponent objects, the requesting party may schedule a prehearing conference to request an order compelling the deposition. - (D) Discovery, other than depositions, shall be completed no later than 20 days prior to the hearing date, except for expedited hearings, agreement of the parties, or by order. - (E) If any party fails to comply with the provisions of this rule and any action governed by it, an administrative law judge may impose sanctions upon such party pursuant to statute and rule.
-However, attorney fees may be imposed only for violation of a discovery order. - (F) Once an order to compel has been issued and properly served upon the parties, failure to comply with the order to compel shall be presumed willful.

-9-2 MEDIATION, SETTLEMENT CONFERENCES, PREHEARING CONFERENCES AND ARBITRATION

-- (A) Mediation.
+- (3) A non-party witness may object to being deposed in writing to the requesting party within five (5) days of service of the subpoena. - (a) The subpoena must be accompanied by notice to the non-party deponent of the right to object in writing. - (b) If the non-party deponent objects, the requesting party may schedule a prehearing conference to request an order compelling the deposition. - (D) Each party is under a continuing duty to timely supplement or amend responses to discovery up to the date of the hearing. - (E) Discovery, other than depositions, shall be completed no later than 20 days prior to the hearing date, except for expedited hearings. - (F) If any party fails to comply with the provisions of this rule and any action governed by it, an administrative law judge may impose sanctions upon such party pursuant to statute and rule.
+However, attorney fees may be imposed only for violation of a discovery order. - (G) Once an order to compel has been issued and properly served upon the parties, failure to comply with the order to compel shall be presumed willful. - 9-2 MEDIATION, SETTLEMENT CONFERENCES, PREHEARING CONFERENCES AND ARBITRATION - (A) Mediation.
 Parties to a dispute may consent to submit any dispute to mediation.
 A request for mediation may be presented to either the Division of Workers' Compensation or the Office of Administrative Courts.
 If all parties agree, a conference will be scheduled. - (B) Settlement Conferences.
-Parties to a dispute may request a settlement conference subject to the limitations set forth in § 8-43-206.
-Parties are encouraged to provide a settlement statement to the administrative law judge conducting the settlement conference at least 48 hours in advance of the settlement. - (C) Prehearing Conferences.
-The Director, administrative law judges in the Office of Administrative Courts, or any party to a claim may request a prehearing conference before an administrative law judge.
-Administrative law judges may order any party to a claim to participate in a prehearing conference.
+Parties to a dispute may request a settlement conference subject to the limitations set forth in § 8-43-206. - (C) Prehearing Conferences.
+The Director, administrative law judges in the Office of Administrative Courts, or any party to a claim may request a prehearing conference before a prehearing administrative law judge.
+Prehearing administrative law judges may order any party to a claim to participate in a prehearing conference. - (1) The issues raised for consideration may be raised by written or oral motion at the time of setting.
+At the time of setting, the party setting the conference shall notify the prehearing conference unit of the issues to be heard.
+The prehearing conference unit will notify all parties of the issues via e-mail. - (2) Within two (2) business days of the setting, any party may add issues to be heard by providing written notice to the prehearing conference unit and all other parties. - (a) Issues added more than two (2) business days after the setting may be heard at the discretion of the prehearing administrative law judge. - (3) A party may request additional time to respond to an issue raised at the prehearing conference.
+It shall be within the discretion of the prehearing administrative law judge to determine if such additional time is necessary to protect the rights of the parties.